Qatar Airways: Investments

 In 2015, the Qatar Airways purchased 9.99% of the International Airlines Group.
 Qatar has steadily increased its shareholding since then, and held 25.1% of the shares as of February 2020.
+In November 2017, the airline acquired roughly 10% of the stakes of Cathay Pacific; the participation was divested in 2026.

 In December 2019, the company purchased a 60% stake in Rwanda's new $1.3 billion international airport, Bugesera International Airport.
 According to the memorandum of understanding signed between Qatar Airways and the Rwandan government "The partnership features three agreements to build, own, and operate the state-of-the-art facility."
+On June 1, 2026, Qatar Investment Authority announced that it had acquired Qatar Airways' 60% interest in New Kigali International Airport for $578 million and committed another $1.1 billion to complete the airport.
+Rwanda's ATL retains 40%.

 In February 2020 Qatar Airways acquired a 49% stake in Rwanda's flag carrier airline RwandAir.
 According to reports, the partnership was to be beneficial for both airlines, as it would provide technical and financial support to RwandAir for its development and hub strategy, while Qatar Airways would be able to bypass the embargo imposed by neighbouring countries.

-Qatar Airways also owns a 10% stake in the LATAM Airlines Group, and a 9.99% stake in Cathay Pacific.
+Qatar Airways also owns a 10% stake in the LATAM Airlines Group.

 Qatar Airways and jetBlue are minority shareholders in JSX.

 In 2024 Qatar Airways was announced as the Official Airline Partner and Official Cargo Airline Partner of MotoGP.
 As part of this new long-term collaboration, Qatar Airways is to offer passenger and cargo services for MotoGP™, which includes providing commercial tickets, charter flights for championship personnel, and freight services through Qatar Airways Cargo.

 In February 2025 the Australian Government approved the sale of 25% of Virgin Australia Holdings, allowing for Virgin to start flights to Doha from Perth, Brisbane, Sydney and Melbourne.
 These flights will be operated by Qatar Airways 777-300ER aircraft through a wet-lease to Virgin, allowing Qatar to have access to 28 additional flights per week through a code-share arrangement.

+In November 2025, Qatar Airways announced new global sports-related initiatives, including the launch of the "Qatar Airways United" youth development programme in partnership with former footballer Rio Ferdinand and a female-empowerment programme in collaboration with the BWT Alpine Formula One Team to promote access and opportunities for young people and women across football and motorsport.